Yknot-BCS/yknot-wiki/about.md

 6. Maintenance & upgrades

 ## Project Management Methodology
-Our projects are managed on Jira.
+- Our projects are managed on Jira.
-Ongoing dev work mostly rely on self-lead teams and regular feedback loops.
+- Ongoing dev work mostly rely on self-lead teams and regular feedback loops.
-On time-based projects we use SCRUM from the [Agile Project Management Methodology](docs/agile.md).
+- On time-based projects we use SCRUM from the [Agile Project Management Methodology](docs/agile.md).
+- Everyone logs their time on [Clockify](https://clockify.me)